oroinc/documentation/install_upgrade/installation_quick_start_dev/common-ce-2.rst

 The `composer install` downloads the latest version of the external packages into the |oro_app_name| application `vendors` directory to prepare for |oro_app_name| installation.

-Note that you are prompted to enter the installation environment configuration and integration parameters (database name, user, etc.) that are saved into the *app/config/parameters.yml* file.
+Note that you are prompted to enter the infrastructure-related application parameters (database name, user, etc.) that are saved into the *app/config/parameters.yml* file.
+A description for every parameter you can find in the :ref:`Infrastructure-related Oro Application Configuration <installation--parameters-yml-description>` article.

-.. warning:: Ensure you provide the configuration values specific for your environment.

 Configure WebSocket Parameters
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you use HTTP for |oro_app_name| website, keep the default values for the WebSocket-related parameters in the *app/config/parameters.yml* file.
+If you use HTTP mode for |oro_app_name| website, keep the default values for the WebSocket-related parameters in the *app/config/parameters.yml* file.

-If you use HTTPS, open the *app/config/parameters.yml* file and change the WebSocket-related parameters to match the following values:
+If you use HTTPS mode, open the *app/config/parameters.yml* file and change the WebSocket-related parameters to match the following values:

 .. code::